Learn more about our therapy dog certification pilot program.

 Canine Companions is only offering this pilot program to handlers of eligible Canine Companions dogs who live within 200 miles of our campus in Oceanside, CA. If you meet these requirements, click here for more information.

-Canine Companions is only offering this pilot program to handlers of eligible Canine Companions dogs who are already performing therapy dog work in their communities and who live within 200 miles of our campus in Oceanside, CA. If you meet these requirements, click here for more information.
+Canine Companions is only offering this pilot program to handlers of eligible Canine Companions dogs who are already performing therapy dog work in their communities and who live within 100 miles of that location.
+If you meet these requirements, click here for more information.

 Canine Companions makes therapy dog certification available to owners/guardians of eligible dogs (see Eligibility).
 Handlers may be dual certified with other organizations but should be aware that other organizations may not permit dual certification.

 We recognize that individual programs and facilities may have policies that prevent the Canine Companions therapy dog certification program from being the best fit.